 - as it erodes the back of the sediment wedge, the falling water slices its way upstream.
 Such “head cuts” create whitewater-like riffles even on bends where there should be calm pools.

-Here’s my own Big Goose Creek (on the neighbors’ place, mind you!).
+Here’s my own Big Goose Creek.
 You can see the sediment wedge turning into a center island, the raw stream bank on the right, and, if you look closely, some misplaced ruffled water characteristic of a head cut: